chilya-coder/dsa-notes/README.md

 <details>
 <summary><b>What programming language to use for DSA?</b></summary>

-Python allows to bypass the boilerplate and focus 100% on logic rather than syntax.
+Python.
+It allows to bypass the boilerplate and focus 100% on logic rather than syntax.
 All solutions are implemented using python3 here.

 </details>